 An officer may enter a school site to interview or interrogate students as suspects or witnesses.
-For non-school related matters, absent extenuating circumstances such as child abuse/neglect or felony investigations, the officer will be requested to refrain from interrogating/interviewing DCP students on school grounds or at Charter School related activities or events.
-The Principal or designee has no right to prohibit an officer from interrogating or interviewing students while at school.
-Resisting, delaying, or obstructing an officer from discharging any official duty is a
+For non-school related matters, absent extenuating circumstances such as child abuse/neglect or felony investigations.
+In order to preserve, as much as possible, the school as a safe learning environment for all students, the Principal or Designee will request that the interview(s) happen outside of school hours and off school grounds.
+The Principal or Designee should be aware that the police are not required to abide by this request.
+The principal or designee has no right to prohibit an officer from interrogating or interviewing students while at school.
+Resisting, delaying, or obstructing an officer from discharging any official duty is a criminal offense.
+The principal or designee should note that this does not include probation officers coming on to campus to conduct drug tests.
+It is DCP's policy to not permit this to occur on campus.